 A key part of this project will be to collaborate with our government partners and other key stakeholders such as the National Institute for Communicable Diseases (NICD) and research organisations like the Council for Scientific and Industrial Research (CSIR).

 Following a delay, data collection for the sixth iteration of the GCRO’s flagship Quality of Life survey (QoL VI) is underway.
 With strict COVID-19 safety protocols in place, GeoSpace International fieldworkers are conducting interviews with randomly sampled respondents across Gauteng.
-This iteration of the survey includes questions on the impact of COVID-19 on respondents’ lives and ee are interviewing 13 500 respondents, across all wards in Gauteng province.
-If there are no further interruptions, we anticipate that data collection will be completed in April 2021.
+This iteration of the survey includes questions on the impact of COVID-19 on respondents’ lives.
+The fieldwork will see 13 500 respondents interviewed across all wards in Gauteng province.
+If there are no further interruptions, we anticipate that data collection will be completed in May 2021.